0tieno/securecloudX/public/blog/azure-storage-account-keys.md

 You can use either of the two keys to access Azure Storage, but in general it's a good practice to use the first key, and reserve the use of the second key for when you are rotating keys.

 ![azure-storage-account-keys](/public/images/azure-storage-account-keys.png)

+And all that is good to know.
+See you in the next blog tomorrow, blog number 31.[3]

+---

+a-blog-a-day-october-challenge/31.[2]